GuihJF/Anlise_de_Vendas_PowerBI/README.md

 ---

-📁 Project Files
+📁 Project Files:

 Dashboard_Vendas.pbix – Complete Power BI dashboard with KPIs, filters, and visual insights
 images/ – Folder containing a high-resolution preview of the dashboard

-Clientes.csv, Pedidos.csv, Produtos.csv, Vendas.csv – Structured datasets used for modeling and analysis
+data/ – Finalized, structured datasets used for modeling and analysis:
+Clientes.csv – Customer information
+Pedidos.csv – Order details
+Produtos.csv – Product catalog
+Vendas.csv – Sales transactions

 README.md – Project overview, key metrics, and technical learning summary

+---

-All files are organized for clarity and impact.
-This repository showcases both analytical depth and presentation quality.
+All files are organized for clarity, consistency, and impact.
+This repository highlights both analytical depth and presentation quality, making it easy to navigate and evaluate.

-All files are organized for easy navigation and to highlight both technical execution and presentation quality.
 > 🔗 [View the full project on GitHub](https://github.com/GuihJF/Anlise_de_Vendas_PowerBI)

 ---